bjcull/bjcull.github.com/_posts/2015-07-10-using-sessions-and-httpcontext-in-aspnet5-and-mvc6.md

     });

 ## Where's the Session variable gone?
-Controllers no longer have an exposed property for Session.
-You now have to use dependency injection to get at the Session object.
-Let's add it to our Home Controller.
-You may also notice that this is the correct way to access the HttpContext, regardless of what type of web server you're running.
+Relax it's still there, just not where you think it is.
+You can now find the seesion object by using `Context.Session`.
+Context is just the current HttpContext exposed to you by the Controller class.

+If you're not in a controller, you can still access the HttpContext by injecting `IHttpContextAccessor`.

+Let's go ahead and add sessions to our Home Controller:

     public class HomeController : Controller
     {
+        public IActionResult Index()
+        {
+            Context.Session.SetString("Test", "Ben Rules!");
+            return View();
+        }

+        public IActionResult About()
+        {
+            ViewBag.Message = Context.Session.GetString("Test");

+            return View();
+        }
+    }

+You'll see the `Index()` and `About()` methods making use of the Session object.
+It's pretty easy here, just use one of the `Set()` methods to store your data and one of the `Get()` methods to retrieve it.

+Just for fun, let's inject the context into a random class:

+    public class SomeOtherClass
+    {
         private readonly IHttpContextAccessor _httpContextAccessor;
         private ISessionCollection _session => _httpContextAccessor.HttpContext.Session;

-        public HomeController(IHttpContextAccessor httpContextAccessor)
+        public SomeOtherClass(IHttpContextAccessor httpContextAccessor)
         {
             _httpContextAccessor = httpContextAccessor;
         }

-        public IActionResult Index()
+        public void TestSet()
         {
             _session.SetString("Test", "Ben Rules!");
-            return View();
         }

-        public IActionResult About()
+        public void TestGet()
         {
-            ViewBag.Message = _session.GetString("Test");
+            var message = _session.GetString("Test");

-            return View();
         }
     }